 - The MICR and its information produced as the output is used in banks.
 In contrast, we can use the output that OCR generates in various places according to the application.

-MICR provides a fast and highly secure technique of scanning and processing the information.
+In MICR, the scanning and processing the information is done in a speedy and secure manner.
 This is why the MICR is mainly used in banks.
 On the contrary, the OMR can be used in any application such as in automated data processing and data entry, creating a searchable scanned book, translating handwritten scans to computer-readable text, invoice imaging, Captcha, and search engine too.
 So, there are not much security issues involved in the OCR application.
 Although OCR helps in creating an electronic document of a printed text.